 This minor is designed for students interested in teaching and working in history.
 You'll explore the world of public historians' work in museums, archives, art galleries, historical sites, national parks, state and local preservation offices, and private consulting firms.
 With its emphasis on teaching skills to work in nonprofit, educational and public institutions, this minor complements a variety of majors.

-Public Relations Minor
+Public Relations Minor (available online)